wqking/gincu/readme.md

  * Run "make vc15" to generate VC2015 project file, or "make mingw" to compile using MingW directly, or just "make" to see the help.
 You can replace "make" with "mingw32-make" or "nmake".
  * If you run "make vc15", open gincu.sln in folder build/project_vc15 in VC IDE and compile the project.
  * The binary file is generated in folder bin.

-## Run

-Go to folder "bin", copy SFML graphics, system, and window DLL (or dynamic libraries on Linux) to bin folder, then run the compiled program.
+ * Go to folder "bin", copy SFML graphics, system, and window DLL (or dynamic libraries on Linux) to bin folder, then run the compiled program.

+## Build and run on Android

+ * Setup Android SDK and NDK, and Apache ANT.
+ * Download [latest SFML source code](http://www.sfml-dev.org/) then build SFML for Android (search for tutorial).
+ * Download [cpgf library source code](https://github.com/cpgf/cpgf).
+You don't need to compile the library.
+ * Go to folder "build/android".
+ * Create sub folder "assets", copy the "resources" folder in "bin" there.
+ * Run "android update project --target "android-23" --path . --subprojects --name gincu".
+ * Run "ndk-build".
+ * Then run "ant debug" for debug version or "ant release" for release version.
+ * Now .apk is in "build/android/bin" folder.

 ## Folder structure